Sonnet 467

 Sonnet 465

-Prodigious wealth that stood the grandest grand
+Prodigious wealth that stood the grandest grand,

-And ships that sailed wherever rose a tide;
+Tall-ships that sailed wherever rose a tide;

 More powerful than Egypt’s lofty heights,